 From these four ancient sources it can be clearly seen that Judaizing is the adoption of Judean customs.
 When I call someone a Judaizer or their doctrine Judaizing, I am not slandering them as a lover or follower of the synagogue of Satan which presents itself as Judaism today; rather I am stating simply that they are following in this same ancient error which was recognized by St. Paul.
 The charge is no more or no less than that.

 Now many will undoubtedly be thinking that the Law of Moses was not unique to the Kingdom of Judah or the province of Judea; it was given to the 12 tribes of Israel.
-It is a part of our heritage.
-This is true, but just because the Mosaic Law is part of the history of our 12 tribes does not necessarily mean that it is something which binds us to this day.
-The Law of Moses which was given to our people at Sinai is the body of conditions to the covenant made at Sinai.
-The Sinaitic Covenant was dependent upon Israel’s obedience to the Law of Moses (Exodus 19.5-6, Leviticus 26.14 ff., Deuteronomy 28.15 ff.) and when we broke the Old Covenant, so did God.
-Here are a few passages that show that the house of Israel was divorced from God and the Old Covenant:
+It is a part of our Christian heritage.
+This is true, but just because the Mosaic Law is part of the history of the 12 tribes does not necessarily mean that it is something which binds Christians today.
+The Law of Moses which was given to Israel at Sinai is the body of conditions to the covenant made at Sinai.
+The Sinaitic Covenant was dependent upon Israel’s obedience to the Law of Moses (Exodus 19.5-6, Leviticus 26.14 ff., Deuteronomy 28.15 ff.) and when Israel broke the Old Covenant, so did God.
+Here are a few passages that show that Israel was divorced from God and the Old Covenant:

 Did God cast Adam from the garden for not wearing garments conforming to the Law of Moses?
 No; Adam had been naked and he was punished for breaking the only law he knew: “of the tree of the knowledge of good and evil—of it ye shall not eat”.
 Were the antediluvian Adamites punished for eating swine?
 No; they were punished for the same sin as their father Adam.
 There was no Mosaic Law known to Adamic man before the Sinaitic Covenant.